Trusted

 • Some other notable team members include Nicolas Barry, their Chief Technology Officer, and David Mazières, a Computer Science professor at Stanford University.

 The Stellar Consensus Protocol (SCP) is one of Stellar’s most distinguishable properties.
-While Bitcoin and Ether use proof-of-work (PoW) to reach consensus, Stellar uses the SCP.
+While popular cryptocurrencies like Bitcoin use proof-of-work (PoW) to reach consensus, Stellar uses the SCP.

 Stellar originally started with the Ripple Consensus Algorithm (RPCA).
-The RPCA was a Practical Byzantine Fault Tolerant (PBFT) algorithm, which ensures that a distributed system can continue operating even if some nodes fail to communicate or act dishonestly.
+The RPCA was a Practical Byzantine Fault Tolerant (PBFT) algorithm that ensures a distributed system can continue operating even if some nodes fail to communicate or act dishonestly.

 The RPCA worked like this: